albertoeam3011/basic-portfolio/README.md

 # Basic-Portfolio
-Basic Portfolio/website to showcase fundamentals of HTML and CSS
+Basic Portfolio/website to showcase the fundamentals of HTML and CSS